yashu1wwww/Youtube-Auto-Comment-With-Multiple-Accounts/README.md

 #Replace Email and Passwords in email.txt files..

-note:-use accounts which dont have 2-factor authentication...
+👉note:-use accounts which dont have 2-factor authentication...

 change the cmt text if you needed to your required cmts in 11th line